royce-orol/Lab-Exercise/README.md

 - Python 3.x
 - Jupyter Notebook or Jupyter Lab
 - Google Colab (if running on the cloud)
-- Required Python libraries (install using `pip install -r requirements.txt` if necessary):
+- Required Python libraries :
   - NumPy
   - Pandas
   - Matplotlib